 Did you know that about 1.3 billion people in the world speak English?
 If you can’t speak English yet, don’t worry; the majority of English speakers are not even native speakers!
-This means that millions of people learned English later in life and were still able to become fluent; if they can do it, so can you!
+This means that millions of people learned English later in life and were still able to become fluent.
+If they can learn to speak English, so can you!

 English is considered the world’s lingua franca, which means it is often used between speakers who have different native languages.
 Learning English will help you land better jobs, improve your personal life, and even boost your brain functions.
 By learning English, you’ll open up your social and professional network and be able to communicate with billions of people; sounds good right?
-To get started, TruFluency has compiled a list of 16 basic English phrases that will help you navigate English-speaking countries a little bit easier:
+To get started, TruFluency has compiled a list of 16 basic English phrases that will help you navigate English-speaking countries a little bit easier.
+Get started and try using these English phrases today!

 16 English Phrases to Learn for Beginners